vmware-tanzu/application-accelerator-samples/spring-smtp-gateway/README.md

 The applications services are pre-configured to use a RabbitMQ binding and by default attempt to connect to `localhost:5672` with a username\password of `guest\guest`.
 These can be overriden using standard [Spring configuration properties](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.integration) for RabbitMQ.
 When used along side with Kubernetes `service binding` and the `spring cloud bindings` library, binding properties will be "injected" into the container using `workload projection`, be available as Kubernetes secrets, and be converted into appropriate RabbitMQ Spring properties.

+The accelerator contains a selection to optionally use Kafka instead of RabbitMQ.

-## RabbitMQ
+## Messaging System

-The default build configuration requires a RabbitMQ cluster to function properly.
+The application services requires a messaging system to function properly.
+RabbitMQ and Kafka are currently supported.

 ### Connectivity Configuration

-The application services do not care where or how the RabbitMQ cluster is installed; they just need configuration information to connect to the cluster.
+The application services do not care where or how the messaging system is installed; they just need configuration information to connect to the cluster.
 As described earlier in this document, the configuration is done through Spring configuration properties, and there are many options to provided those properties.

 #### Kubenetes Service Binding